AEROSPACE PROFESSIONALS IN SCHOOL

 There is growing concern that the United States is not preparing a sufficient number of students in the areas of science, technology, engineering, and mathematics (STEM).
 A large majority of secondary school students fail to reach proficiency in math and science.
 The Organization of Black Aerospace Professionals, Inc. (OBAP) is determined to reverse this trend via our Project Aerospace Program which encourages and motivates students to pursue careers in STEM-related fields through aviation career education activities, briefings, and presentations throughout the country.

+Currently, all APIS visits will be hosted via a virtual platform.
 We make every effort to honor all requests.
 Please let us know as far in advance as possible.

 Meet the Team